 The CNRC is available to all Nursing Practice employees of SMH.
 They serve as principal and co-investigators, data collectors, and facilitators of the research of others.
 They actively promote the use of research and other sources of evidence in clinical and administrative decision-making.

 Our portfolio of active research is growing.

-In the past eight years we have increased the number of SMH nurse-directed research projects from 13 to 45, with staff nurses involved in all of them.
+In the past decade, we have increased the number of SMH nurse-directed research projects from 13 to over 100, with staff nurses involved in most of them.

 We focus on a balanced mix of key issues, including acute care nursing, symptom and outcomes management, health promotion, leadership/management, and behavioral change.
 Nurse-directed investigations are theory-derived, data-based studies in inpatient, outpatient and community settings.
 Study populations include adults and elders, infants and children, women, health care providers, and families of hospitalized or ambulatory patients.
-Our emphasis is on vulnerable and at-risk populations.
+Our emphasis is improving quality of care.